wwpa65/Kickstarter_Challenge/README.md

 ## Overview of Project

-Louise, a play wrighter, wanted to start a crowdfunding to get help for starting her play called "Fever". initially we have performed data analysis to help find whether there are any specific factor that will help achieving a successful crowdfunding campaing by using data over 4000 crowdfunding projects.
+Louise, a play wrighter, wanted to start a crowdfunding campaign to get funds for starting her play called "Fever".
+Initially we have performed data analysis to help her find whether there are any specific factors that will help achieving a successful crowdfunding campaign by using data over 4000 crowdfunding projects.

 Her play Fever could reach close to its goal in a short amount of time.
 Now she is interested in knowing how different campaigns fared in relation to their launch dates and their funding goals.
-Her aim is to look for musicals in Great Britain.

 A number of Excel methods were applied during the data analysis of crowdfunding campaign data.